SamuelSHernandez/google_hackathon_app/README.md

 <!--TODO add event description-->

-A Walla Walla University alumni currently working at Google helped the Computer Science Club host a hackathon where we built a web application using Remix and Tailwind to display data from the OpenGSA API, an API for authenticating legitimate social media accounts of government organizations.
+A Walla Walla University alumni currently working at Google helped the Computer Science Club host a hackathon where we built a web application using [Remix](https://remix.run/) and [Tailwindcss](https://tailwindcss.com/) to display data from the [OpenGSA API](https://tailwindcss.com/), an API for authenticating legitimate social media accounts of government organizations.

 To run the app locally, clone the this repository into your local machine